Heart-Healthy Diet Guidelines

 Although both black and green tea contain caffeine, they are safe for the heart.
 Tea contains chemicals called flavonoids that may be heart protective.

 The Mediterranean diet is rich in heart-healthy fiber and nutrients, including omega-3 fatty acids and antioxidants.
-The diet consists of fruits, vegetables, and unsaturated "good" fats, particularly olive oil.
+The diet focuses on fruits, vegetables, and unsaturated "good" fats, particularly olive oil.

-Olive oil may help lower blood pressure, lower risk for heart disease, and possibly have specific benefits for people with type 2 diabetes.
-Olive oil contains monounsaturated fatty acids (MUFAs) and also contains polyphenols, which are phytochemicals that contain antioxidant properties.
+Olive oil contains monounsaturated fatty acids (MUFAs) and also contains polyphenols, which are phytochemicals (plant chemicals) that contain antioxidant properties.

 Virgin olive oil comes from a simple pressing of the fruit.
 Extra-virgin olive oil is a superior tasting form of virgin olive oil.
 Non-virgin olive oils are produced using chemical processes.
-For health purposes, it is best to use extra-virgin or virgin olive oil. .
+For health purposes, it is best to use extra-virgin or virgin olive oil.

 There are several variations to the Mediterranean diet, but general recommendations include:

 Even though fats make up about 40% of the calories found in the traditional Mediterranean diet, they are mostly unsaturated.
 Growing evidence continues to support the heart-protective properties of the Mediterranean diet.
-Research has shown that such a diet prevents heart disease, reduces the risk for a second heart attack and helps cholesterol-lowering statin drugs work better.
+Research has shown that such a diet prevents heart disease, reduces the risk for a second heart attack, and helps cholesterol-lowering statin drugs work better.
 (Despite claims, garlic does not help lower LDL "bad" cholesterol, though it adds flavor to many Mediterranean recipes.)

 The salt-restrictive DASH diet (Dietary Approaches to Stop Hypertension) is proven to help lower blood pressure, and may have additional benefits for preventing heart disease, stroke, and heart failure.
 Effects on blood pressure are sometimes seen within a few weeks.
 This diet is rich in important nutrients and fiber.
-It also provides far more potassium (4,700 mg/day), calcium (1,250 mg/day), and magnesium (500 mg/day) -- but much less sodium -- than the average American diet.
+It also provides far more potassium (4,700 mg/day), calcium (1,250 mg/day), and magnesium (500 mg/day), but much less sodium, than the average American diet.